nosqlbench/nosqlbench/adapter-jdbc/src/main/resources/jdbc.md

 ---

 # JDBC driver
-This JDBC driver leverages HikariCP for connection pool and works with PostgreSQL.
+This JDBC driver leverages [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP/wiki) for connection pool and works with PostgreSQL®.
 This leverages NoSQLBench based workload generation and performance testing against any PostgreSQL-compatible database cluster.
-Example: CockroachDB or YugabyteDB (YSQL API).
+Example: CockroachDB® or YugabyteDB® (YSQL API).

 # Executing JDBC Workload
 The following is an example of invoking a JDBC workload.